joe-scalise/HomeAssistantConfig/README.md

 * Home Assistant Integrations can be fun and addictive at first, but, will ultimately be a constant source of failures and issues.
 Stick with the basics.
 Lights, presense, smart-home devices like thermostats...

 ### System:
-Ubuntu Server, Docker Swarm, 1 on-prem node (old HP laptop) 2 nodes in Azure via site-to-site VPN.
-Home Assistant does not run in Swarm due to the fact that I cannot map in the Z-Wave USB device.
+Ubuntu Server, Docker Swarm, 1 on-prem node (old HP laptop) ~~2 nodes in Azure via site-to-site VPN~~ (too costly, one node swarm for now).
+Home Assistant does not run in Swarm due to the fact that you cannot map in the Z-Wave USB device.

 ### Devices: